-We welcome your application to Valparaiso University Law School for the 2013-2014 academic year.
-Please email or phone us if you have questions or would like personal assistance in submitting your application:
+We welcome your application to Valparaiso University Law School for the 2014-2015 academic year.
+Please email or phone us if you have questions or would like personal assistance in submitting your application.

-November-December 2012: The Admissions Committee begins releasing final decisions.
+November-December 2013: The Admissions Committee begins reviewing and releasing final decisions.

-- As of February 1, 2013, June 2013 LSAT scores can be considered for 2013 admission if a complete application is submitted no later than June 1, 2013.
-(Contact the Office of Admissions for details.)
+- June 2014 LSAT scores can be considered for 2014 admission if a complete application is submitted no later than June 1, 2014.
+Contact the Office of Admissions for details.

 Re-application Requirements.
 To re-apply for admission to Valparaiso Law, complete all the requirements above.
 On your application, be sure to indicate the year(s) you previously applied to Valparaiso University Law School.
 You will need to request a new CAS report and resubmit all your official transcripts to LSAC.
 You are also expected to update your letters of recommendation, personal statement, and resume.